MedicareQuick is here to help.

 I love talking with people who have questions about their Medicare!
 There are a couple of ways to reach me.
 The first is to send me an email through this site.
 To do that, just go to https://medicarequick.com/contact-medicare-quick/

-After we talk via email, if it seems like we should speak, I'll send you a link to my calendar app so you can schedule a time to speak with me on the phone or video conferencing.
+After we talk via email, if it seems like we should speak in person, I’ll be happy to send you a link to my calendar app so you can schedule a time to speak with me at your convenience on the phone or via video conferencing, whichever you prefer.

 When you choose MedicareQuick, you can be sure that you are working with someone who has significant experience and can offer you guidance on your chosen plan.

-We are Insurance Licensed in the States of California, Florida, Missouri, Nevada, New Mexico, North Carolina, South Carolina, Texas, Virginia, and Washington.
+We are Insurance Licensed in the States of Arizona, California, Florida, Michigan, Missouri, Nevada, New Mexico, North Carolina, South Carolina, Tennessee, Texas, Virginia, and Washington.

 MAPD and PDP service areas vary.